 It’s important to invest in classic pieces such as black riding boots, a cream sweater, white collared shirts, or a little black dress.
 The key to making your outfit pop is using trendy items strategically.
 For example, I have a pair of zebra striped black kitten heels.
 I wouldn’t necessarily wear a zebra stripped shirt.
 But, those shoes with a simple outfit POP!
 Invest in your classic pieces.
 I regretted not having a number of those items throughout the year.

 Inventory Your Wardrobe Before Taking a No Shopping Challenge

 I’ve also decided to practice conscious spending in all parts of my life.
-(Use these time-saving apps, one of which helps you shop better!)
 I want to make sure that my spending makes sense from a life-hours expended standpoint.
 I also have become pretty committed to buying from American manufacturers.
 I want my dollar to circulate in the U.S. economy for as long as possible.

 Taking a year off of shopping ended up being a lot more challenging than I ever expected for completely different reasons than I expected.
 I didn’t realize the how emotional the experience would become.

 I’m currently in the part of the challenge I call “resignation.”
 I am resigned to finish this challenge with as much dignity as possible.